EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ## Statistical DBMS
 A statistical DBMS is a DBMS that provides access to statistics about groups of individuals.
 It should not reveal information about any particular individual.
 Confidential information about an individual can be deduced, combining the results of different statistics or combining the results of statistics with external knowledge (possibly about the database content).

-An example of a statistical DBMS
+An example of a statistical DBMS.

 slides 7/98

 Query: sum of the incomes of females with major in EE.<br />
 Result: it reveals the income of Baker (only female with EE) $\to$ the query is sensitive so it is necessary to block statistics computed over a single (or few) individual.

-Another example of a Statistical DBMS
+Another example of a Statistical DBMS.

 slide 8/98